LNOpenMetrics/lnmetrics.rfc/README.md

 ## Introduction

 The Lightning Network Open Metrics Specification is a powerful tool that enables developers and users to analyze the Lightning Network and evaluate the reliability of nodes and payment channels.
-Given the inherent uncertainty of transactions within the network, the available metrics provided by the tool to date are essential for assessing the network's performance.
+Given the inherent uncertainty of transactions within the network, the available metrics provided by the tool to date are essential for assessing the network.

 ## Metrics